 - Keep the Camera Rolling.
 Take as many photos as you think you’ll need, and then take some more.
 More photos mean more options to choose from later, and you may get some fun outtakes in the process.

 - Learn Your Camera’s Settings.
 Flash photography has a way of turning your adorable furry friend into a less flattering, slightly ghostly creature.
 Avoid this by learning a few basic camera techniques to make use of natural light to make your photos come to life.
-For additional help, visit our resource on photography for beginners.

 The following Christmas card photo ideas with cats range from cute, to silly, to everything in between.
 Pick your favorite pose from those below or use them to inspire a photoshoot of your own creation.
+Then create a special custom Christmas card with your top pick.

 1. Cat Christmas Hat